Hamas frees first batch of hostages under temporary cease-fire, including 13 Israelis

 The plight of around 240 people taken captive during Hamas' attack has been wrenching in Israel, raising anger among some families that the government of Prime Minister Benjamin Netanyahu was not doing enough to bring them home.

-Under the deal, at least 50 are to be released — bringing relief but also bitterness that not all will be freed.
-It was not clear if the Thai captives were included that figure.
-Israel is to free 150 Palestinian prisoners.
+Under the deal, at least 50 are to be released, though it is not clear if the Thai and Filipino captives would be included in that count.
+Israeli is to free 150 Palestinian prisoners.
+Israel said the four-day truce can be extended an extra day for every additional 10 hostages freed.

-Ahead of Friday evening’s release, thousands of Israelis gathered in what has been dubbed “Hostages Square” in Tel Aviv, singing songs to welcome the Jewish Sabbath.

 CEASE-FIRE